akehoyayoi/study_bluetooth/README.md

-# this project for studing core bluetooth
+# this project for studying core bluetooth

 This project use SpriteBuilder and swift.